-To install a Remote unit:
+To install a Remote Unit:

-- Switch off all devices. - 2.
-Connect your keyboard, monitor(s) and mouse to the Remote unit as shown in Figure 2.
+- 1. Switch off all devices. - 2.
+Connect your keyboard, monitor(s) and mouse to the Remote Unit as shown in Figure 2 (single and dual head units) or Figure 4 (quad head units).

-These ports may also be attached to the CPU side of a KVM switch in order to have a Remote CPU.
+These ports may also be attached to the CPU side of a KVM switch in order to have a remote CPU.
 However, if you are attempting to use the extender between cascaded KVM switches this may not work.
 Please contact Technical Support to discuss your application.